Skip to Content

 Take A Forest Walk

-If you follow the beach path to the end, it’ll lead you straight to the forest.
+If you follow the path to the end of the beach, it’ll lead you straight to the pine forest.

-The forest is actually Akyaka’s ginormous campsite but we’re doing a separate article on this as it’s a sight to behold.
+The forest is actually Akyaka’s ginormous forest campsite and, again, in the busy summer months, is a sight to behold.

 It’s shaded and you will also get some height.
-This means pleasing vistas across the bay of Akyaka and out across the open Aegean Sea.
+This means pleasing vistas across the bay of Akyaka, towards the kitesurf centres and out across the open Aegean Sea.

 Escape To The Bays